 - The existence of a duty owed by the health care professional to the plaintiff (for example, a doctor/patient relationship);

-- A causal relationship between the health care professional's deviation from the standard of care and the patient's injury;
+- A causal connection between the health care professional's deviation from the standard of care and the patient's injury;

 - Injury to the patient.

 To find a medical professional negligent, it must be shown that his or her conduct fell below a generally accepted standard of medical care.
 To establish the standard to be applied, a plaintiff must present the testimony of another medical expert, qualified in the same area of medicine as the defendant, indicating what standard, or level of care, is commonly met by those recognized in the profession as being competent and qualified to practice.
-The plaintiff will have to present expert testimony not only as to the applicable standard of care, but establishing that the defendant failed to meet this standard.
+The plaintiff will have to present expert testimony not only as to this standard of care, but also show the defendant failed to meet this standard.

 Negligent Prescription of Medications or Medical Devices

-In many situations, the failure to obtain a patient's "informed consent" relative to a procedure or treatment is a form of medical negligence, and may even give rise to a cause of action for battery.
-Although the specific definition of informed consent may vary from state to state, it means essentially that a physician (or other medical provider) must tell a patient all of the potential benefits, risks, and alternatives involved in any surgical procedure, medical procedure, or other course of treatment, and must obtain the patient's written consent to proceed.
+In many situations, the failure to obtain a patient's "informed consent" before administering a procedure or treatment is a form of medical negligence, and may even give rise to a cause of action for battery.
+Although the specific definition of informed consent may vary from state to state, it essentially means that a physician (or other medical provider) must tell a patient all of the potential benefits, risks, and alternatives involved in any surgical procedure, medical procedure, or other course of treatment, and must obtain the patient's written consent to proceed.

 Problems of Proof: The "Res Ipsa" Doctrine

 Establishing wrongdoing on the part of a health care provider is often difficult.
-It requires the hiring of experts, in the same field as the health care professional being charged with misconduct, who must testify as to what the defendant should have done under applicable professional standards.
-Proving malpractice is also difficult because the defendants are often the ones who write the medical reports that often form the basis of the suit.
-Since they are often the only ones who are present and know what really occurred when the negligence happened, and they choose how to describe the event, records are often not descriptive of what truly happened.
+It requires hiring expert witnesses, who must testify as to what the defendant should have done under applicable professional standards.
+Proving malpractice is also difficult because the defendants are often the ones who write the medical reports that may form the basis of the suit.
 In addition, some health care providers may frame their reports so as to protect someone guilty of misconduct.

-Once this doctrine is successfully invoked, the burden is not on the plaintiff to show how the defendant was negligent, but on the defendant to show that he or she was not negligent.
-To invoke this doctrine successfully, a plaintiff has to show that:
+Once this doctrine is used the burden of proof shifts from the plaintiff to the defendant to show that he or she was not negligent.
+To use the doctrine of res ipsa successfully, a plaintiff must show that:

 - Evidence of the actual cause of the injury is not obtainable;

-- The injury is not the kind that ordinarily occurs in the absence of negligence by someone;
+- The injury is not the kind that ordinarily occurs in the absence of negligence;

 - The plaintiff was not responsible for his or her own injury;